gazebosim/gz-sim/tutorials/underwater_vehicles.md

 \page underwater_vehicles Underwater vehicles

-## Simulating Autnomous Underwater Vehicles
+## Simulating Autonomous Underwater Vehicles

 Gazebo now supports basic simulation of underwater vehicles.
 This capability is based on the equations described in Fossen's ["Guidance and